rtc-io/rtc-switchboard/README.md

 switchboard.on('data', function(data, peerId, spark) {
   log.info({ peer: peerId }, 'received: ' + data);
 });

 ```

-As can be seen in the example above, the handlers of the `data` event can
-expect to receive three arguments to the handler function, as per the code
+As can be seen in the example above, the handlers of the `data` event can expect to receive three arguments to the handler function, as per the code snippet below:
-snippet below:

 ```js
 switchboard.on('data', function(data, peerId, spark) {
 });
 ```

-The `data` is the raw data of that has been sent from the client, the
-`peerId` is the id of the peer sending the data (this will be `undefined` if
-it is a message received prior to an `/announce` command).
-Finally we have
+The `data` is the raw data of that has been sent from the client, the `peerId` is the id of the peer sending the data (this will be `undefined` if it is a message received prior to an `/announce` command).
-the raw primus `spark` that can be examined for additional information.

 ## Reference